urllib3/urllib3/docs/v2-migration-guide.rst

   ImportError: urllib3 v2.0 only supports OpenSSL 1.1.1+, currently the 'ssl' module is compiled with OpenSSL 1.0.2k-fips  26 Jan 2017.
   See: https://github.com/urllib3/urllib3/issues/2168

-Remediation depends on your system.
+Remediation depends on your system:

 - **AWS Lambda**: Upgrade to the Python3.10 runtime as it uses OpenSSL 1.1.1.
 Alternatively, you can use a `custom Docker image
   <https://aws.amazon.com/blogs/aws/new-for-aws-lambda-container-image-support/>`_ and ensure you
   use a Python build that uses OpenSSL 1.1.1 or later.
 - **Amazon Linux 2**: Upgrade to `Amazon Linux 2023